julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 # Frequently Asked Questions

 ### **Were fertility rituals only for conception?**
 No. In folk tradition, fertility also meant creativity, new beginnings, agricultural success, and the renewal of life-force.
+You can also explore how witches once fed the land with their blood in the **[Old Magic of Menstrual Earth Offerings](/menstrual-blood-earth-ritual/)**.

 ### **Why do so many fertility rituals involve fire and ash?**
 Because fire awakens and energizes, while ash blesses, grounds, and carries the memory of flame—making it sacred to the spirits of growth.